RobertBlackwell01/frameworks_and_languages_module/technical_report.md

             }
           }
 ```
-The problem of managing predictable and con
+The problem of managing predictable and consistent initial states for data within this vue.js part.
+By defining the initial empty states for the items object and items array it ensures that the component starts with a known and controlled state.
+This prevents issues with undefined and or random values which can lead to errors.
+Having a pre-defined initial state helps ion manging item data more efficiently throughout the entire application.
 https://v1.vuejs.org/guide/syntax.html

-**Methods**
+**Actions**

-Methods are functions defined within the components to handle events.
+Actions are functions defined within the components to handle events.
 Methods can manipulate data and trigger UI updates alongside data binding.

 ```JavaScript
 methods: {